 – Otherwise, if the current picture is a BLA picture, NoClrasOutputFlag is set equal to 1.

+– Otherwise, if the current picture is an IDR picture and cross_layer_bla_flag is equal to1, NoClrasOutputFlag is set equal to 1.

 – Otherwise, if some external means not specified in this Specification is available to set NoClrasOutputFlag, NoClrasOutputFlag is set by the external means.

 – Otherwise, NoClrasOutputFlag is set equal to 0.